Netflix's 'Kennedy' Aims to Chronicle the Rise of An American Dynasty

 Micheal Fassenbender filming "Kennedy" (Photo: Netflix)

-As a general rule, America isn't big on monarchies.
-Sure, we like to watch the drama swirl around England's King Charles II, his wayward children, and extended messy family across the pond.
+As a general rule, America isn’t big on monarchies.
+Sure, we like to watch the drama swirl around England’s King Charles II, his wayward children, and extended messy family across the pond.
 But our founding documents are pretty clear: No kings.
-(There are even a whole lot of protests going on as we speak about this very issue!)

-But just because we don't want to be ruled by royals doesn't mean we're not fascinated by them.
-Just look at the massive critical and cultural success around Netflix's The Crown, a six-season deep dive into the life and times of Elizabeth Windsor and her reign.
+But just because we don’t want to be ruled by royals doesn’t mean we’re not fascinated by them.
+Just look at the massive critical and cultural success around Netflix’s The Crown, a six-season deep dive into the life and times of Elizabeth II and her reign.
 The streamer is clearly hoping to recreate that success — just with a more American flavor — in Kennedy, a sprawling, multigenerational drama about the closest thing this country has probably ever had to a royal family.

 Based on Fredrik Logevall’s book, JFK: Coming of Age in the American Century, 1917-1956, the Netflix series aims to explore the triumphs and tragedies of the Kennedy clan, which has certainly had more than its share of both over the past century or so.